nashville-software-school/bangazon-inc/orientation/04_COLLECTIONS.md

 # Collections and Iteration

 C#, provides you with a variety of contructs that allow you to store and access data with respect to traditional Data Structures.
-Below are the main types of collections/ways to store data:
+Below are the main types of collections/ways to store data that we will cover during orientation.

 - Array
 - List
+- Tuple
+- Dictionary

+There are other collection types that we won't cover during orientation.

 - Stack
 - Queue
-- Dictionary

-Each of the types in the bulleted list above are implemented as `generics`.
+Each of these collection types are implemented as `generics`.
 Generic data structures, allow you to declare a container specifying what objects it will hold.

 The `List` and `Array` classes implement the IEnumerable interface.
 IEnumerable defines a blueprint that allows a developer to use the `foreach` keyword to cycle through all the elements.